 If you haven't yet obtained a foam roller, I strongly urge you to

 consider its benefits.
 I recommend you use the most versatile type, and the easiest to use, the 36 x 6 inch full round.

 The pectoral muscles are the large muscles of the chest that are most visible.
-This muscle group is one of the most well-known muscles areas.
+This muscle group is one of the most well-known muscle areas.
 Most men strive to achieve big, beautiful chest muscles.
 Men and women alike admire beautifully developed pectoral muscles.
 The pectoral muscles move the arms in many ways, and are instrumental in the stabilization of the shoulder.

 Because of the vanity factor of the pectoral muscles, many men overwork this area and have tight chest muscles.
-They forget the importance of the body balance and forget about chest stretches to rectify this potential problem.
+They forget the importance of body balance and forget about chest stretches to rectify this potential problem.

 Tight chest muscles pull in the shoulders and are a set-up for shoulder injuries.
 This slumping forward of the shoulders also creates poor posture, a set-up for even more problems in the neck and back.
-Understanding Your Body and how tight pectoral muscles effect the posture and balance are imperative if you are to have total body health.
+Understanding Your Body and how tight pectoral muscles affect the posture and balance are imperative if you are to have total body health.